brunoro/brunoro.github.io/content/misc/serbilian.md

 Title: Serbilian: writing Brazilian Portuguese in Serbian Cyrilic
 Tags: languages, cyrilic, serbian, portuguese

 EDIT (2016-09-16): as of a great suggestion from [hisham](http://hisham.hm/), I reused some symbols from Russian Cyrilic (Э э for /ɛ/, X x for /x/) instead of using Latin alphabet or IPA replacements.
-I still kept S s for /z/ with readability in mind, as З з looks *very* similar to Э э for non-seasoned cyrilic readers like me).
+I still kept S s for /z/ with readability in mind, as З з looks *very* similar to Э э to non-seasoned cyrilic readers like me.

 I recently attented [BalCCon2k16](https://2k16.balccon.org/index.php?title=Main_Page) in Novi Sad, Serbia with my good friend [@daltojr](https://twitter.com/daltojr) and, apart from the amazing people and delicious food,